cul-it/library-website-branding/README.md

 ## Option A

-The **option A - banner** folder contains simple HTML markup for adding the red Cornell bar to a resource.
-Note that vendors may choose to mark up their resources themselves, in which case they can refer to cornell-eresources.pdf for how the banner should look on both desktop and mobile screens.
+The **option A - banner** folder contains simple HTML markup for adding a red Cornell bar to an electronic resource.
+Note that vendors may choose to write the HTML and CSS for their resources themselves, in which case they can refer to cornell-eresources.pdf for how the banner should look on both desktop and mobile screens.

 ## Option B